Tushh007/invideo-assignments/frontend/README.md

 - A panel that loads thumbnails from [Picsum](https://picsum.photos/v2/list) with pagination on scrolling.

-- A blank canvas.
-Allow two sizes of canvas (16:9 as well as 9:16) and let user select any one of them.

-- Let user drag one or more image templates from the panel to the canvas.
+- A blank canvas (9:16)

 - A feature that lets you fit an image with different aspect ratio than the canvas by blurring the sides.
 Check out the [example](https://github.com/invideoio/invideo-assignments/blob/master/frontend/example.mp4) to get better idea.

 ## Bonus Features
+- Let user drag one or more image templates from the panel to the canvas.

+- Switch aspect ratio of canvas to 16:9

 - Cropping the image